fwi/yapool/README.md

 });
 ```

-For a `PrunedPool` that must be actively managed, register to pool with the `PoolPruner`:
+For a `PrunedPool` that must be actively managed, register the pool with the `PoolPruner`:

 ```java
 PoolPruner.getInstance().add(pool);